BrianCoyle/IsingBornMachine/README.md

 classical_kernel.py computes Gaussian Kernel and outputs a versions as an numpy array, and a dictionary in the case of the 'Exact'
                     version.

-mmd_plot.py contains functions to print output data to a file, including the Born Machine parameters at each epoch, and also plot
+mmd_train_plot.py contains functions to print output data to a file, including the Born Machine parameters at each epoch, and also
-            the MMD as a function of the number of Epochs.
+                  plots the MMD as a function of the number of Epochs.

 sample_gen.py contains functions to produce a specified number of samples from the Born Machine, and the parameter shifted circuits
               involved in computing the gradient.